yguo121/CPSC415/README.md

 # CPSC415
-A repository for the class CPSC-415-F15
+A test repository for the class CPSC-415-F15.